meet the team

 Abby Zaroff

-Abby is a sophomore majoring in neuroscience with a certificate in health policy.
+Abby is a senior majoring in neuroscience with a certificate in health policy.
 Her goal is to become a doctor one day, and she works in the West lab with her research focusing on Parkinson’s disease.

 She joined HuMed because she believes the intersection between humanities and medicine is often overlooked and it is so, so important to incorporate both into one’s practices!